jamespooley/brain-age-prediction/notes/literature-review.md

 * Obtaining and working with longitudinal datasets involving neonatal, infant, pediatric, and adolescent populations is challenging, and even more so when dealing with subpopulations with psychiatric conditions.
-* Head movement and MRI imaging.
+* Head movement and MRI.
 Use ADHD as example.
 * Good stuff on the challenges (and importance of addressing these challenges) involved with using pediatric populations in imaging studies is
   [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4834255/)